Evaluation¶

 TIDE error analysis¶

-Once AP tells you how good your model is, TIDE (Bolya et al., ECCV 2020) tells you why it falls short. tide_errors() decomposes every false positive and false negative into one of six mutually exclusive error types and reports the ΔAP — how much AP would improve if each error type were eliminated.
+Once AP tells you how good your model is, TIDE (Bolya et al., ECCV 2020, code) tells you why it falls short. tide_errors() decomposes every false positive and false negative into one of six mutually exclusive error types and reports the ΔAP — how much AP would improve if each error type were eliminated.

 evaluate() must be called before tide_errors().